gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 ## GPS L1 C/A receiver using a USRP

-This in an example of an eight-channel GPS L1 C/A receiver, working at 4 Msps (baseband, _i.e._ complex samples), and using a device from the [USRP family](https://www.ettus.com/product){:target="_blank"} as a radio frequency front-end.
+This in an example of an eight-channel GPS L1 C/A receiver, working at 4 Msps (baseband, _i.e._ complex samples), and using a device from the [USRP family](https://www.ettus.com/product){:target="_blank"} as the "air-to-computer" interface.

 ### Setting up the front-end

 In order to get real-time position fixes, you will need:

-  1. An active GPS antenna.
+  1. **An active GPS antenna**.
 Any model will fit, just be sure you can plug it to the USRP's SMA-male connector.
-  2. All USRP models will do the job.
+  2. **A USRP**.
+All models will do the job.
 Depending on the specific USRP model you are using, configuration may vary (see below).
-  3. In case of using a USRP without an embedded transceiver, you will need a daughterboard allowing the reception of signals around 1.5 GHz.
+  3. The USRP family features a modular architecture with interchangeable daughterboard modules that serve as the RF front end.
+In case of using a USRP without an embedded transceiver, you will need **a daughterboard** allowing the reception of signals around 1.5 GHz.
 That is: DBSRX2, WBX, SBX, CBX and UBX daughterboards can work for you.
+You will not need a daughterboard if you are using USRP B200, B210 or E310, which ship an Analog Devices AD9361 RFIC as an integrated wideband transceiver.
+  4. **A computer** connected to the USRP and with GNSS-SDR installed.

 In case of using a DBSRX2 daughterboard, you will need to adjust the J101 jumper in order to feed the antenna.